Print and PDF Options

 Cours facultatif offert seulement aux étudiants de quatrième année Honours en Études canadiennes (Mention : Français).
 Ce cours comprend des lectures dirigées et des travaux écrits dans un domaine relié aux Études canadiennes.

-Prerequisite(s): Fourth-year standing or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): Fourth-year standing or permission of the School.

 CDNS 4904 [0.5 credit]